niklasamslgruber/RedCASTLE/README.md

 * `mqtt_topics_in`: All MQTT topics the system should subscribe on
 * `mqtt_topic_out`: The topic to publish the output data on

+## How to use
+When starting the project over one of the three ways shown above, you should be able to access the Node-RED web ui under `<ip-address>:1880`, the Node-Red dashboard under `<ip-address>:1880/ui` and the mqtt broker via `<ip-address>:1883`.

+### Quickstart
+To run our validation test scenario browse to `<ip-address>:1880/ui` and press the button "start simulation and castleguard".

+### Use your own data
+1. change the `CASTLE/src/config.json` accordingly to your data.
+2. click the "manual start" node in the ks-Anonymization tab of Node-REDs web ui.
+3. Send your data to the mqtt broker `<ip-address>:1883`
+4. now the anonymized data should be written to the file anonymized_tuples.csv

+### Overview
+When accessing the Node-RED web ui at `<ip-address>:1880` you should see the nodes and relations of the current flow.
+There are 5 flows represented by the tabs at the top: *ks-Anonymization, Charging Station Emulator, Statistics, Filtering, Dashboard entrypoint*.

+*ks-Anonymization* and *Charging Station Emulator* are the core flows that will run in parallel.
+The *Charging Station Emulator* flow finish by publish to the MQTT broker and *ks-Anonymization* is triggers by receive a message from the MQTT subscriber node. *Statistics* is always called as one of the final steps of *ks-Anonymization* to generate statistics shown in the Node-RED Dashboard (`<ip-address>:1880/ui`).
+There are implemented subflows to manipulate data, that can also be found in the node selection of the left side.
+These manipulations are currently used during the generation of you test data and in the normal executing process at the end of *ks-Anonymization* when the flow *Filtering* is called.
+See section Data manipulation for further information how to use this.

+Data send to the MQTT broker have to be in JSON format.
+In order to deal with this data, you need to make changes to `CASTLE/src/config.json`.
+The `sensitive_attribute`, `quasi_identifiers` and `non_categorized_columns` have to be changed in respond to the data you expect to be sent to the MQTT broker.
+Without these changes, the chances are high that the Castleguard backend will immediately crash when unknown data arrives.
+A Castleguard crash can be detected by having a look at the *"run CASTLEGUARD"* node in the *ks-Anonymization* flow.
+When this node is running correctly, it should show a blue dot with `pid: <number>`. `rc: <number>` means the background process has crashed.
+For further debugging purposes you could also simply run CASTLEGUARD in a command line and stop Node-RED von starting it by deleting ingoing lines to the *"run CASTLEGUARD"* node.

 ## Performance Impact

 Depending on the used machine and the throughput rate you have to expect **multiple seconds to minutes** overhead.